 No dishwashers are not bad for septic tanks, infact they use less water than washing dishes.
 Make sure the dishwasher is not on a very hot setting as this may kill some bacteria in your septic tanks if it is very hot and will not keep your septic system healthy.

 Anything you put down your kitchen sink will go into the septic systems.
-Waste disposal is located in the kitchen and used to dispose of food waste that goes into the septic system.
+Waste disposal is located in the kitchen and used to dispose of unwanted kitchen waste that goes into the septic system.

 A garbage disposal can be bad for septic systems if you overuse them putting too much down your waste disposal.
 Also if you grind fibrous materials or use the disposal regularly.
 If used correctly then using a garbage disposal with a septic system can be managed, especially if used in combination with a septic tank additive treatment.